AliKhan-Devs/Internee.pk-Internship/IMS/backend/README.md

 │ └── generateToken.js
 │ └── handleApply.js (This function checks user record to prevent and make sure that user is enrolled in only one internship at a time)
-├── Dockerfile (A file which will help to create images for your backend) ├── docker-composefile (this file can be used to run both frontend and backend combinly.This will first create the backend container and then will run it and will also run frontend)
+├── Dockerfile (A file which will help to create images for your backend) └── package.json
-└── package.json

 ```